Antihistamine tablets

 Cautions and contraindications

 People with significant liver or kidney disease or a history of irregular heart rhythms, epilepsy, or porphyria may not be able to take antihistamines and should consult with their regular doctor before treatment.
-For a detailed study about the effect on heart rhythms see Cardiovascular safety of antihistamines.

-Cetirizine and loratadine contain lactose.
+Cetirizine and loratadine tablets contain lactose.
+Telfast and fexofenadine tablets do not contain lactose.

 Skin testing for allergy

 All antihistamines will interfere with allergy skin testing.
-It is recommended to stop taking antihistamine for at least 72 hours before any skin tests.
+It is recommended to stop taking antihistamine tablets for at least 72 hours before any skin tests.

 Pregnancy and breastfeeding